 The teething baby

 A teething baby whose gums are tender often likes to bite and chew and might do so while attempting to feed.
 Giving him something hard and cold to chew on, or rubbing his gums before a feed may relieve your baby's discomfort.
 This may make him less inclined to chew on the breast.
 If you feel your baby is experiencing a lot of pain, you may need to consult your pharmacist or health care provider for pain relief or a teething gel.

 Some babies with newly-erupted teeth will 'rest' these teeth on the mother's areola or breast, leaving little indentations, that although not a bite, can be quite painful.
 At times like this it helps to go back to basics with positioning and attachment.
 Take care when you are feeding that your baby is held closely chest-to-chest, has a big wide mouth and has his chin to your breast.
 Careful positioning and attachment and a little time for those very sharp top teeth to smooth down and you will soon be feeding in comfort again.

 Some mothers feel that changes in the teething baby's saliva can irritate the nipples.
-Rinsing the nipple area after feeds with a little bicarbonate of soda dissolved in water, (approximately 1 teaspoon to 1 cup), bathing in salty water or even a swim in the ocean, may relieve soreness of this kind.
+Rinsing the nipple area after feeds with a little bicarbonate of soda dissolved in water, (approximately 1 teaspoon to 1 cup), or bathing in salty water, may relieve soreness of this kind.